 Emphasis on Rehabilitation Over Punishment

 Probation focuses on helping offenders change their behavior and reintegrate into society rather than solely punishing them.
 This approach acknowledges that many individuals can benefit from support and guidance to address the root causes of their actions.
-By providing access to resources like counseling, education, and job training, probation fosters personal growth and reduces the likelihood of reoffending.
+Probation fosters personal growth and reduces the likelihood of reoffending by providing access to resources like counseling, education, and job training.

 Supporting Community Reintegration